kathsucurry/kathsucurry.github.io/_posts/2025-10-14-reduction_sum_part1.markdown

 2. **Execute the kernel multiple times.** This helps smooth out variability in runtime and provides more consistent results.
 3. **Compute the average latency.** Averaging the runtimes over several runs leads to more reliable estimate than measuring a single execution.

-The steps above can be found in `measure_performance_in_ms()` [function](https://github.com/kathsucurry/cuda_reduction_sum/blob/main/src/utils.cuh#L46).
+The steps above can be found in `measure_performance_in_ms()` [function](https://github.com/kathsucurry/cuda_reduction_sum/blob/main/src/utils.cuh#L63).

 ### Problem setup

-We have a list of `2048 * 1024 * 256` floating-point elements.
+We have a list of 2<sup>29</sup> = 536,870,912 floating-point elements.
 The length itself was chosen arbitrarily, as long as it's large enough and is also divisible by 1024.

 > ⚠️ **Caution** ⚠️
 >
 > Since the length is divisible by 1024, **we don't include any boundary check** in any of the kernel implementations for simplicity.
 In real-world applications, however, **boundary checks are essential** to prevent out-of-bounds memory access, which can lead to undefined behavior or crashes.

 The elements in [Lei Mao's post](https://leimao.github.io/blog/CUDA-Reduction/) are all set to a constant value `1.0f`, which significantly speeds up verification, as the expected partial sum for each batch is simply the number of elements in the batch multiplied by the constant.
-However, this problem setup is prone to a specific bug: incorrect shifting of the input list when running the kernel, which can go unnotized because all elements are identical.
+However, I found that this problem setup is prone to a specific bug: incorrect shifting of the input list when running the kernel, which can go unnotized because all elements are identical.
 To address this, I created two subclasses of `Elements`, each differing in how they initialize values and perform verification:

 1. `RandomElements`: initializes each element with a random floating-point value.
 During the verification, the partial sum of each batch is compared against the CPU-computed sum.
 This approach provides better test coverage but may be slower due to the large input size.

-1. `ConstantElements`: reproduces the setup from Lei Mao's post.
+2. `ConstantElements`: reproduces the setup from Lei Mao's post.
 Each element is initialized to a constant value provided to the constructor.
 Verification is faster but more prone to undetected bugs due to uniformity in data.

+When implementing the kernels, I first used `RandomElements` to verify that the code produced correct results.
+I then switched to `ConstantElements` for benchmarking purposes.

 The definition of all element classes can be found in [`elements.h` file](https://github.com/kathsucurry/cuda_reduction_sum/blob/main/src/elements.h).

 <br />